Illinois vs Michigan College Basketball Game Preview

 Why Illinois Will Win

-There’s a chance Ayo Dosunmu can make it back.
-The Illini star has been out for the last few games with a face injury, but it’s not like he’s been missed over the last few games.
+There’s a chance Ayo Dosunmu can make it back – he’s reportedly being fitted for a mask and might give it a go.
+The Illini star has been out for the last few games with a face injury, but it’s not like he’s been missed all that much.

 The Illini got through Nebraska without a problem and survived a late run by Wisconsin, but the shooting has still been there.
 They nailed well over half of their shots and 56% from three against the Badgers, and that’s where this all starts.